Walking with Sightseeing at Malhamdale

 Wednesday: Grassington, the Dales Way and Bolton Abbey

 Our first stop today is at Grassington, where there's time to explore this picturesque village, wander down to Linton Falls, visit the National Park centre, or to relax in one of its tea shops.
 We then travel to Bardon Bridge to begin our walk, following a scenic section of the Dales Way, to the Cavendish family’s Bolton Estate.
 We walk past the Strid, where the river is forced through a deep, narrow sandstone channel, before a woodland section eventually brings us to the 12th century Bolton Priory Church and Bolton Abbey Village.
-We continue to Bolton Abbey railway station, for a steam train ride to Embsay.
 4 miles (6km) with 400 feet (120m) of ascent.